srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 bash mfm_rev_tunnel.sh <user@fm_server_ip> <client_name>
 ```

-6. ssh into the FM server, set GatewayPorts to yes in /etc/ssh/sshd_config (This will require sudo access) and restart the ssh service
+6. ssh into the FM server, set GatewayPorts to yes in /etc/ssh/sshd_config (This will require sudo access) and restart the ssh service, reboot the machine for the this to take effect.
 ```
 sudo systemctl restart ssh
 ```